Michal-Radomski/Firebase-DB/README.md

 # Firebase-DB
-Database application built on a Front-End course
+Database application built on the Front-End course.